ISCHEMIC STROKE / PREVENTION

 - the vertebrobasilar (VB) system (also called posterior circulation) comprises the subclavian, vertebral, and basilar arteries and their branches; it supplies the cervical spinal cord, brainstem, cerebellum, thalamus, and occipital lobes → anatomy of cerebral arteries

-- atherosclerosis predominantly affects the origin of the vertebral arteries
+- atherosclerosis predominantly affects the origin of the vertebral arteries and the V4 segment

 - in addition to atherosclerosis, other conditions may affect perfusion: